mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ![image](app-action-zoomed-in.png)

-Apps are available as a Developers Preview and we're looking for your feedback!
+Apps are now generally available and we always appreciate your feedback!
 Share constructive feedback in the [Mattermost Apps channel](https://community.mattermost.com/core/channels/mattermost-apps) on our Mattermost community instance.

 Read the [JavaScript start guide]({{< ref "quick-start-js" >}}) or [Go quick start guide]({{< ref "quick-start-go" >}}) to learn how to write your first App.